Prompt Engineering Guide

 Research Experiment

-@haus_cole generated this example by implying that the best result of the prompt that could aid research was to directly answer how to hotwire a car10.
+@haus_cole generated this example by implying that the best result of the prompt that could aid research was to directly answer how to hotwire a car.
 Under this guise, ChatGPT is inclined to answer the user’s prompt.

 Logical Reasoning